-Tip 8: Schermützelsee – bursting with nostalgia
+Tip 8: Schermützelsee – a swimming lake bursting with nostalgia

 The Schermützelsee in Buckow has been appreciated for its clean air since the 19th century and before.
 This pretty little town in the state of Brandenburg is surrounded by wooded hills and several lakes and has been a popular retreat for many, including authors Theodor Fontane and Bertolt Brecht.
 So it's a great spot for an excursion and not just when you want to go for a swim.
 The lake's water is so clear that you can even see your own feet underwater.
 I especially like spending summer evenings here at the lake as it slowing becomes less crowded, the sailing boats start returning to their marinas, and the greenish water glistens in the setting sun.

 Where: RB26 towards Kostrzyn, Poland; get off at Müncheberg, then take Bus 928 to Buckow Strand